Scroll down to the blue box for the energy balls recipe.

 - 1 small egg beaten

 - Melt butter in frying pan.
 Add oats and sauté until golden.
-Mix with 1 tablespoon brown sugar.
+Mix with 1 tablespoon Swerve.

 - Once oats are toasted, remove from heat.
 Allow to cool for at least ten minutes.

-- Mix flour, baking powder, xanthan gum, nutmeg, sea salt cinnamon, powdered erythritol together.
+- Mix flour, baking powder, xanthan gum, nutmeg, sea salt cinnamon, remaining Swerve.

 - Mix flour mixture with toasted oats.

 - Add cranberries or golden raisins if using.

 - Add in just enough beaten egg to bring the mixture together.
 It will still be loose.